Said-Alisic/CreativeBookingPlatform/README.md

-# Getting Started with the Ice Skating application
+# Getting Started with the Creative Booking application

 ## Prerequisities